 Loved ones who just want to see their friends and family members happy can misrepresent depression as the blues or anxiety as the jitters.
 These loved ones, like Justine’s sister, mean well, but their perspective minimizes the seriousness of anxiety and depression.
 The severe symptoms and longevity of anxiety and depression distinguish them from the normal ups and downs that everyone faces.
 These mental illnesses disrupt people’s daily lives, preventing them from functioning well in life.
 And yet, experienced therapists understand the treatment options that are available to their clients—options that often allow people to overcome the cripple symptoms of anxiety and depression and refocus upon what is good and important in their lives.

-The staff at Thriveworks San Diego understands that depression and anxiety can rob people of life’s joy, but we also understand how to fight these mental illnesses.
+The team at Thriveworks in San Diego, CA understands that depression and anxiety can rob people of life’s joy, but we also understand how to fight these mental health conditions.
 Our counselors and therapists have helped many people manage their symptoms so that they can live the life they want.

 Recognizing Anxiety and Depression

 Approximately 1 in 4 adults in the United States will be diagnosed with anxiety in their lifetime, and approximately 1 in 6 will be diagnosed with depression.
 While they are separate mental illnesses, they frequently accompany one another.
 Almost half of people who are diagnosed with anxiety will also be diagnosed with depression.

 Melancholia portrays the reality of experiencing depression, but it also depicts much of the misinformation that abounds about anxiety and depression.
 Well-meaning people often minimize the seriousness of these illnesses, and the best way to combat misinformation is with accurate information.
 Depression and anxiety are not sad phases.
 They disturb people’s lives, and often have the following symptoms:

 - Apathy toward life—even activities that were once fun.